 Areas of Expertise

-As well as dealing with contentious matters, Mark also provides non-contentious advice in respect of housing management and general property matters including the drafting of tenancy agreements and advising on policies and procedures.
+Mark also provides non-contentious advice to clients including the drafting of tenancy agreements and policies and procedures and lease interpretation.

 Mark regularly contributes to our Housing Management and Leasehold Management Briefs.

-Mark is currently training for his first Triathlon.
-The arrival of the big 3-0 on the horizon this year has (reluctantly) inspired him to be a bit less sedentary.
-He is also a born and bred Chelsea fan – but asks that you don’t hold that against him.
+Mark is a born and bred Chelsea fan – but asks that you don’t hold that against him.

 Mark is a member of the Social Housing Law Association and the Social Landlords Crime & Nuisance Group.